 Back in the day, Westerns were all the rage.
 And Straight Arrow himself was quite popular.
-Today interest has waned on the genre and Straight Arrow as well – these books can be found for a “reasonable” price on the Bay, considerably under guide.
+Today interest has waned for the western genre and Straight Arrow as well – these books can be found for a “reasonable” price on the Bay, considerably under guide.
 Regardless of current popularity, the backstory of Straight Arrow is a quite interesting tale of corporate marketing skills.

 This is the first comic book series that I’ve come across that was created by an advertising agency.
 In 1947 the National Biscuit Company (Nabisco) wanted to break into the burgeoning morning breakfast cereal market dominated by Post, Kellogg’s and General Mills.
 It hired the McCann-Erickson agency to work its creative magic for the Shredded Wheat product.
 What they came up with was one of the magical moments in advertising history, where the idea itself grows to become as successful as the brand it was originally designed to promote.
 The marketing team at Nabisco remained fully engaged in content and story across all its media outlets.